Chulu East Peak Climbing

 Chulu East Peak Climbing is one of the most popular adventurous peak climbing in the Annapurna range.
 This Chulu East Peak Climbing starts from Besishahar and follows a gradually ascending trail along the Marshyangdi River Valley to Pisang.
 You’ll leave the main course from Pisang and head up to Chulu East Base camp.

-Chulu East Peak Climb Route
+Chulu East Peak climbing

-This trip offers you breathtaking views of Annapurna II (7,937m/26,040ft), Annapurna III (7,555m/24,786ft), and Annapurna IV (7,525m/24,688ft), Gangapurna (7,455m/24,458ft), Glacier Dome, Dhaulagiri (8,167m/26,794ft), Tilicho Peak (7,134m/23,405ft) and Manaslu (8,156m/26,758ft).
+This trip offers you breathtaking views of Annapurna II(7,937m/26,040ft), Annapurna III (7,555m/24,786ft), and Annapurna IV (7,525m/24,688ft), Gangapurna (7,455m/24,458ft), Glacier Dome, Dhaulagiri (8,167m/26,794ft), Tilicho Peak (7,134m/23,405ft) and Manaslu (8,156m/26,758ft).

 Customized itineraries with base camp service and full board climbing packages are also available on request.